 Soft, chewy peanut butter balls with an explosion of strawberry jam inside—this is the perfect back-to-school snack for kids, or for you on a busy workday.
 This recipe uses amaranth instead of oats for the base.
 Amaranth is an ancient pseudo-grain that packs more protein per serving compared to other grains.
 These peanut butter protein balls also contain fiber, calcium, manganese, phosphorus, and iron!

 This recipe takes the classic sandwich you know and love and turns it into an incredibly delicious but healthy snack.
 Call ‘em energy bites, call ‘em little bits of heaven, whatever—they’re delicious, nutritious, and will satisfy your sweet tooth without sacrificing your daily protein intake.

 You can store these high protein snacks in the fridge for about a week.
 However, remember that you can freeze them if you like.
-They’ll last for up to three months in the freezer.
+Peanut butter and jelly protein balls will last for up to three months in the freezer.

 While the recipe above gives you delicious, healthy snacks, it helps to understand the role of protein in the body.
 We all know that it’s important for building muscle tissue, but what else does it do?
 It’s a pretty essential nutrient and does so much more than help build stronger muscles.

 According to MedlinePlus, “You need protein in your diet to help your body repair cells and make new ones.
 Protein is also important for growth and development in children, teens, and pregnant women.”
 Of course, this is an oversimplification.
 The truth is that eating more protein, whether it’s in the form of the peanut butter balls we talked about above, protein bars, overnight oats, egg protein powders, or something else, can have some pretty profound benefits for your body and mind.